bobbycomet/Conky-Studio/README.md

 - Does **not** reverse-engineer arbitrary Cairo into Arc/Bar nodes
 - `${if_…}` is simplified; layout from pure TEXT is approximate
 - Warnings are summarized (not one line per unknown token)
-- Images also cannot be imported with the legacy importer
+- Images cannot currently be reconstructed from legacy theme references.
+Re-add assets through Studio after import.

 Then you edit and **build** like any native project; preview and export stay **1:1** for what’s on the canvas.